-Program Possible Specialist Teaching Areas (STAs) Course Composition Arts Aboriginal and Torres Strait Islander People Studies, Chinese, Drama, Economics, English, English as a Second Language, Film, Television and New Media, French, German, Geography, History, Japanese, Legal Studies, Mathematics, Philosophy, Music, Spanish, Learning Support, Studies in Religion, Study of Society Select two STAs and complete the related Arts major of each (see the Dual Program Planner on myAdvisor).
-Any combination of Aboriginal and Torres Strait Islander People Studies, Drama, Economics, English as a Second Language, Legal Studies, Film, Television and New Media, Philosophy, Special Needs, Studies in Religion and Study of Society is not possible.
+Program Possible Specialist Teaching Areas (STAs) Course Composition Arts Chinese, Drama, Economics, English, Film, Television and New Media, French, German, Geography, Ancient History/History, Japanese, Legal Studies, Mathematics, Music, Spanish Select two STAs and complete the related Arts major of each (see the Dual Program Planner https://my.uq.edu.au/programs-courses/).
+Any combination of Drama, Economics, Legal Studies and Film, Television and New Media is not possible.
 Health and Physical Education is not an option in this program.
-See a School of Education Academic Advisor.
+See a School of Education Administration Officer for advice.

-Business Management Business Organisation & Management/BCT and Economics Complete Economics major.
-Music Classroom music Instrumental music Choral music Refer to the Dual Program Planner for the courses in which you must enrol (see myAdvisor).
-Science Biology, Chemistry, Geography, Information Processing and Technology, Mathematics, Physics, Science 21 and Earth Sciences.
+Business Management Business Management/BCT and Economics Complete Business Economics major.
+Music Classroom music Instrumental music Choral music Refer to the Dual Program Planner for the courses in which you must enrol.
+Science Biology, Chemistry, Geography, Information Processing and Technology, Mathematics, Physics, Science 21, Earth and Environmental Sciences.
 Select a major and a minor from the Bachelor of Science/Bachelor of Education Course List (see the Courses and Programs website).
-More information about the majors and minors and the teaching areas can be viewed on the Dual Program Planner (see myAdvisor).
+More information about the majors and minors and the teaching areas can be viewed on the Dual Program Planner.